EricRohlfs/blog/docs/custom-element-overarching-strategy.md

 # Custom Element Design Strategy

+The most heritical and important statement is __'update the largest amount HTML you can easily get away with'__

 - Learn the fundimentals
 - For templates and reactivity update the largest amount HTML you can easily get away with.
 Limiting factors are usually things like transitions or loops.
 - Start with getting the template on the page, then work on reactivity.